ipfs/community/articles/precarious-data.md

 ## How to Do It: Write Content onto IPFS and Publish the Hashes

+[IPFS](https://ipfs.io) is a content-addressed protocol designed as a replacement for HTTP.
+There are multiple free, open-source software implementations of the protocol.
+You can use that software to run an IPFS node, add your data to the IPFS network or to hold copies of data that other people have published.

 If you want to use IPFS to save your data, you need to write your content to IPFS and then replicate that content across your network of peers using the IPFS protocol.
 To do this, there are four main steps:

-1. Install an IPFS node on a machine that has internet access.
+1. Install an IPFS node on a machine (laptop, desktop, server, etc.) that has internet access.
 2. Add the content to your IPFS node.
 3. Tell your peers the cryptographic hashes (aka fingerprints) for the content you added to IPFS.
 4. Let your peers replicate copies of the content onto their machines by "pinning" the hashes in their IPFS nodes